Dishes With Dad

 Carolina Gold BBQ Sauce

 This Carolina Gold BBQ Sauce is a mustard-based barbecue sauce that is tangy and sweet, with a little hint of heat.
-It's a South Carolina regional specialty that goes great on pulled pork and all of your favorite barbecue dishes.
+It's a South Carolina regional specialty that is perfect to cut through rich, fatty smoked meats like pulled pork.
+This 10-minute recipe uses simple pantry staples to create a professional-grade sauce that is better than anything you can buy at the store.

 A pulled pork sandwich topped with golden bbq sauce.